StanleyCooper/thinkful-portfolio/README.md

 ## Big takeaways from this
 * I need more photos of myself.
 Stop taking only photos with just my wife.
 * I need to set up a linked in account.
 Get professional photos taken

+## Things to add:
+Anything added during the Thinkful course, such as:
+-Javascript